tte0/simple-deep-learning/README.md

 # TO DO:
 - Add issue types and an issue template
 - Add guidelines and rules to repository README
-- Switch project paradigm from functional to object oriented, in favor of a more modular structure
-- Implement ~~Adam~~ and AdaMax optimization functions
+- Implement AdaMax optimization function
 - Improve the readability of the example file 'Image_Recognition.py'
 - Add function descriptions
+- ...

+# Completed:
+- Switch project paradigm to oop from fp
+- Implement Adam optimizer
 - Add more activation functions
-- ...